WaldoJeffers/rx-request/README.md

 * `url | options` (String | Object) : string URL, or an options object to pass to [request](https://github.com/request/request#requestoptions-callback)
 * `path` (String) : a JSON path that will be passed to [JSONStream.parse](https://github.com/dominictarr/JSONStream#jsonstreamparsepath).
 Each element matched by this path will be emitted as a **single** element in the resulting observable sequence.

 **HTTP error handling** : By default, if a request returns a `statusCode` which is not in the [2xx Success range](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success) (*ie* [200, 299]), the observable sequence will emit an error.
-Thus, you can make sure every request in your observable sequence has succeeded. *Caution* : if a single request fails, the entire observable might fail as well if you use RxJs operators which do not handle errors (*eg* concatMap, flatMap).
+Thus, you can make sure every request in your observable sequence has succeeded. *Caution* : if a single request fails, the entire observable sequence might fail as well if you use RxJs operators which do not handle errors (*eg* concatMap, flatMap).

 ## Examples
 ### Without JSON path